NC State College of Veterinary Medicine

 - A poster session, open to DVM students, graduate students, house officers, and staff.

 - Oral presentations by DVM students, graduate students/house officers, and staff.

-CVM faculty will judge each category.
+CVM faculty will judge poster & oral presentation sessions.
 Prizes for oral and poster categories will be awarded as follows:

-- The top 2 posters, oral presentations will receive an Award of Excellence – $150 each.
+- The top 2 posters, oral presentations will receive a Top Honor award – $150 each.

-- The next 2 posters and oral presentations will receive the Certificate of Achievement – $75 each.
+- The next 2 posters and oral presentations will receive an Honorable Mention award – $75 each.

 Oral presentations will be limited to 10 minutes (eight minutes for presentation and two minutes for questions).
 Presentations will be strictly timed to ensure that all are completed in a reasonable time frame.
 Poster presentations will be on display all day at the Research Forum.
 Poster presentations must be set up by 5:00 p.m. on Thursday, September 21st.
 All CVM faculty are asked to attend.

 Roeland Nusse, PhD - 2017 Life Sciences Breakthrough Prize Laureate